 Art Advisory Panel

-The Panel assists IRS by reviewing and evaluation property appraisals submitted by taxpayers in support of the fair market value claimed in works of art involved in Federal income, estate and gift tax cases in accordance with the Internal Revenue Code.
-The Panel members, 25 renowned art experts serve without compensation.
+The Panel helps IRS review and evaluate property appraisals submitted by taxpayers in support of the fair market value claimed for works of art included in federal income, estate and gift tax cases in accordance with the Internal Revenue Code.
+The Panel members, up to 25 renowned art experts, serve without compensation.

 Referral to the Art Advisory Panel

-All taxpayer cases selected for audit which contain artwork with a claimed value of $50,000 or more per item must be referred to Art Appraisal Services for review by the Commissioner's Art Advisory Panel (See IRM 4.48.2 and IRM 126.96.36.199).
+All taxpayer cases selected for examination that include artwork with a claimed value of $50,000 or more per item must be referred to Art Appraisal Services for possible review by the Commissioner's Art Advisory Panel (See IRM 4.48.2 and IRM 18.104.22.168).
 Please review the photographic requirements for referrals, and also our preferred individual appraisal item format (PDF) for works of art valued at over $50,000.